VideoCapture_20241009-113231.jpg

 How Much Are Classes Per Month?

-Karate classes for one time per week are billed at $49 per month.
-For two times per week the cost is $99 per month.
-And you choose how often your child attends.
-Payments can be stopped at any time with no pressure or slick sales tactics.
-I want you to be in control.
+Karate classes for one time per week are billed at $59 per month.
+For two times per week the cost is $119 per month.
+And you choose how often your child attends, not me.
+You decide if you want 1 class or 2 class access.

 The key takeaway here is that you are always in control.
 My job is to make the classes as available, fun, and useful as possible so you and your child will always want to attend.
 I will never lock you or your children into attendance with contracts.